Last Updated on March 29, 2021 by smartkitchenpicks

 I’m still not a huge fan of salads, but I understand the need for a balanced diet and I actually enjoy the taste of most vegetables.
 So much so, that I find myself trying to chuck as many fruits and vegetables as I can into one smoothie.
 I almost always ignore the MAX line on my Nutribullet, just to sneak a little extra nutrition in.
 Yep, I’m a rebel.

-The first time I saw someone use beets in place of red food colouring in red velvet cake my mind was blown.
-I’d never really considered using natural food colourings before that, but now that I’ve tried it, I’m hooked.
-Last month, I branched out from beets and bought a head of purple cauliflower in hopes of adding a bit of colour to different dishes.
-Unfortunately, cauliflower is one of the few vegetables that I still detest and that didn’t change just because it was purple and purple happens to be my favourite colour.
+The first time I saw someone use beets in place of red food coloring in red velvet cake my mind was blown.
+I’d never really considered using natural food coloring before that, but now that I’ve tried it, I’m hooked.
+Last month, I branched out from beets and bought a head of purple cauliflower in hopes of adding a bit of color to different dishes.
+Unfortunately, cauliflower is one of the few vegetables that I still detest and that didn’t change just because it was purple and purple happens to be my favorite color.
 Guess the world doesn’t work like that?

 Anyway, cauliflower was out, but when I spotted a head of purple cabbage in the grocery while at home over the holidays I just had to pick it up.
 I haven’t had much interaction with cabbage, except in the occasional coleslaw and that one bowl of cabbage soup I had about 3 years ago, but I was confident that I wouldn’t hate it outright.
 Plus, it was purple and apparently I didn’t learn anything from the cauliflower incident.

 Thankfully, purple cabbage is way better than purple cauliflower and I didn’t have to try to pawn it off on anyone like I did the cauliflower.
 On it’s own, the cabbage was light, crisp and slightly sweet and actually made me enjoy a salad for once.
-In this smoothie however, the awesomeness that it the taste of purple cabbage is second to the beautiful colour it produces when mixed with the beets.
+In veggie red velvet smoothie however, the awesomeness that it the taste of purple cabbage is second to the beautiful color it produces when mixed with the beets.

-In the end, this smoothie had not one, but two hidden veggies but everything comes together to form the creamiest, most purple smoothie I ever had the pleasure of enjoying.
+In the end, this veggie red velvet smoothie had not one, but two hidden veggies but everything comes together to form the creamiest, most purple smoothie I ever had the pleasure of enjoying.
 Oh, this one is pretty thick so you may want to grab a bowl and spoon.